FabricMC/fabric/fabric-data-fixer-api-v1/README.md

 The test files contain:

 - A chest block with a modded item, at `0, 10, 0` in the overworld
-- A modded block at `0, 9, 0` in the overworld
+- A modded chest block with a modded item, at `0, 9, 0` in the overworld
+- A modded block at `0, 8, 0` in the overworld
 - A modded biome at chunk `0, 0` in the End